<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 A Month Before

-As soon as your spouse can give you the hard facts, meaning date, time, and about how many guests, begin making lists, such as To Do and To Buy.
+As soon as your spouse can give you the hard facts, meaning the date, time, and how many guests, begin making lists, such as To Do and To Buy.
 Slowly condense these lists as you tick off the chores accomplished.

 Always remember you’ll be planning around a military schedule.
-Flexibility is crucial, because who knows what can happen last minute, and you’ll likely not be consulted if the change is made further up the chain then your spouse.
+Flexibility is crucial, because who knows what can happen last minute, and you’ll likely not be consulted if the change is made further up the chain than your spouse.

 • Official occasions at work traditionally have invitations for guests from the unit staff.
 Parties given at home may require printed invitations depending on the guest list, but email invites are so mainstream that they are usually acceptable for most parties.
 Assessing the invitees and discussing with your spouse is the best way to determine what type of invite is required.